julian-garcia/inclusion-nudges/content/testimonials/2020-03-09-amy-cuddy-phd.md

 ---
 title: 'Amy Cuddy, PhD'
 position: >-
-  Social psychologist, speaker & Harvard University lecturer and author of Presence
+  Social psychology, speaker, Harvard University lecturer
-organisation: ''
+organisation: 'author of Presence'
 testimonial: >-
   Many people now understand bias but are still searching for truly effective ways to reduce it.
 This refreshing and timely book is filled with behavioural science-based practical examples, referred to